lildude/phpSmug/README.md

 **[2ZxFXMC19qOxU](https://secure.smugmug.com/signup.mg?Coupon=2ZxFXMC19qOxU)**

 The development of phpSmug takes place in my free time.
-If you find phpSmug useful and found it has saved you a lot of time, I’d really appreciate it if you bought me a coffee or two.
+If you find phpSmug useful and found it has saved you a lot of time, I'd really appreciate it if you bought me a coffee or two.

 [![Buy me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/lildude)